Stefan Weber (media researcher): Biography

 Weber was born in Salzburg.
 He studied journalism and communication science at the University of Salzburg and subsequently worked in Salzburg as a journalist and university lecturer.
 In 2005 he completed his Habilitation at the University of Vienna.
 Weber blames personal conflicts for not being able to pursue a further academic career.

 When Weber discovered in 2005 that a Tübingen theologian, in 2004, had copied approximately half of his doctoral thesis more or less verbatim from Weber's own 1996 thesis, he launched a public media campaign to draw attention to the problem of plagiarism in academia.
 The Tübingen plagiarist had his doctoral degree retracted in July 2005.
 In addition, he received a criminal court sentence in 2007.

 In 2007, Weber co-authored a Google-critical study, and published the book The Google-Copy-Paste-Syndrome.

+In January 2026, Weber, on behalf of the far-right Freedom Party of Austria (FPÖ) and during a joint press conference with FPÖ secretary general Christian Hafenecker, criticized the report on right-wing extremism compiled by the Documentation Centre of Austrian Resistance on behalf of the Austrian Ministries of the Interior and Justice.

-Weber publishes comments on plagiarism issues on his Blog für wissenschaftliche Redlichkeit and runs a business that offers investigations into scientific theses and resumes as well as related public relations works.
+Weber publishes comments on various issues on his Blog für Ehrlichkeit, literally Blog for Honesty (formerly, until August 2025, Blog für wissenschaftliche Redlichkeit), and runs a business that offers investigations into scientific theses and resumes as well as related public relations works.